TomixJasina/Horiseon-Task-1/README.md

 ## Credits

-Many thanks to all Istructors, TA and especially to Chris Baird who helped me understood HTML sematics and GitHub workflow during tutoring session.
+Many thanks to all Istructors, TA and especially to Chris Baird who helped me to understand more about HTML sematics and GitHub workflow during tutoring session.

 ## License